 Estate administration (Probate) disbursements

 Disbursements are payments made on your behalf by our firm, that we recoup from you later on as part of the invoicing process.
-Probate disbursements would normally include the court administration fee, and fee for additional copies of the Grant, which are currently £155, and £1.50 (per copy), respectively.
-The average disbursement outlay for us is £170 to include the court fee and the fee for 10 additional court sealed copies of the Grant.
+Probate disbursements would normally include the court administration fee, and fee for additional copies of the Grant, which are currently £273 (for an estate over £5,000), and £1.50 (per copy), respectively.
+The average disbursement outlay for us is around £300 and the fee for additional court sealed copies of the Grant needed to deal with the estate assets.
 These court fees might vary from time to time.

 For Powers of Attorney and Trust advice, there is once again tremendous variation in the needs of clients and this can only be established by a proper fact-find interview.
 We will try to offer a fixed cost for our services where it appears to us that information is sufficiently clear to predict what is required at the start.
 If a potential client does not wish to proceed then we would only charge for the advice given at interview.
 We have rarely had a potential client for Powers or Attorney or Trust advice fail to proceed from an initial face to face meeting.